Decent Work for Women

 A greater focus is needed on the experiences of Indigenous women, women from the LGBTQ community and women with disabilities working in the sector

-While the review was able to locate some research on the experiences of immigrant and racialized women working in the sector, research on the experiences of Indigenous women, women from the LGBTQ community and women with disabilities working in the sector were not found.
+While the review was able to locate some research on the experiences of immigrant and racialized women working in the sector, research on the experiences of Indigenous women, women from the LGBTQ community and women with disabilities working in the sector was not found.
 More information can assist in developing and implementing strategies and solutions for the nonprofit sector labour force that target particular challenges and that do not create adverse impacts.

 What did we learn?

 The gendered and racialized division of labour and the nonprofit sector’s labour market structures are interconnected, impacting employment trends in the sector.
 This understanding sheds light on the second learning, that broader gender and race labour force market patterns manifest in the sector, yet manifest differently in comparison to other sectors.

 What more do we need to know?

 From this review, additional intersecting questions on women’s employment experiences in the sector have emerged.
 Using ONN’s seven pillars of decent work, these questions interrogate what decent work for all women would look like in the sector.
 For instance, how does workplace harassment for women manifest in the sector?
 Do women negotiate pay?
 And why are women not in leadership positions in larger organizations?
 ONN will explore these questions in the second phase of this project and also call for further research on them.